-In addition to building general proficiency in listening, speaking, reading and writing skills, our proprietary course materials have a special emphasis on developing English communication skills.
-Each of our courses for one-on-one lessons is broken down into 25-minute sessions, and for small class lessons into two 25-minute sessions, both highly interactive and with clear learning objectives.
-The materials for our courses are designed for teaching settings that are conducted in live audio-visual lesson format and delivered by foreign teachers.
+In addition to building general proficiency in listening, speaking, reading and writing skills, our proprietary course materials have a special emphasis on developing English communication and reading skills.
+Each of our courses for one-on-one lessons is broken down into a 25-minute session, and for small group lessons is broken down into two 25-minute sessions, both highly interactive and with clear learning objectives.
+The materials for our courses are designed for teaching settings that are conducted in live audio-visual lesson format.